-2. Chronic WET Permit Limit
+3. Chronic WET Permit Trigger

-Monitoring for chronic toxicity is required by the permit.
-For this discharge, the determination of "Pass" or "Fail" from a single-effluent concentration chronic toxicity test at the Instream Waste Concentration (IWC) of 100 percent effluent determined using the Test of Significant Toxicity (TST) approach described in National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document (EPA 833-R-10-003, 2010).
-For any one acute toxicity test, the chronic WET permit limit that must be met is rejection of the null hypothesis (Ho):
+There is no chronic toxicity effluent limit for this discharge because there is no reasonable potential for the discharge to exceed the EPA's recommended water quality criterion for chronic toxicity.
+For this discharge, the determination of "Pass" or "Fail" from a single-effluent concentration chronic toxicity test at the IWC of 100 percent effluent is determined using the Test of Significant Toxicity (TST) approach described in National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document (EPA 833-R-10-003, 2010).
+For any one chronic toxicity test, the chronic WET permit trigger that must be achieved is rejection of the null hypothesis (H_o):